Test Series By Theresa Lawrence

 - The sizing chart was a bit off the mark for the size I needed

-Thank you to Kahtoola Inc. and BackpackGearTest.org for allowing me to take part in this test series.
-I will be looking forward to another 2 months in the field.
+Thank you to Kahtoola and BackpackGearTest.org for allowing me to test such a great product!

 Read more reviews of Kahtoola gear